Updated: Aug 9

 And our Systematic Theology programme this year is warmly devotional as we consider Communion with God under the ministry of our President, Ian Hamilton, supported by Geoff Thomas and other pastor-scholars.

-We warmly invite you to explore this year's School of Theology programme and to join us, either in person or online.
+We warmly invite you to explore this year's School of Theology programme and to book your place, either in person or online.
 Our speakers combine expertise in their respective fields with pastoral experience in the ministry, evangelism and public witness.

 Jonty Rhodes, Peter Naylor and David Mckay are amongst the other men leading our monthly lectures, which take place monthly on Saturday mornings at All Saints, on Newcastle's quayside.
 Sessions aim to bridge the gap between church and seminary, giving participants the opportunity to deepen their knowledge of God, experience more of the unity of the Bible, and grow in their ability to defend the Christian faith.